rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Prearchive_Cleanup/prearchive_cleanup_overview.md

 ## Why Do Sessions End Up in the Unassigned Area?

 ### **For CCIR Sessions:**
 Sessions are assigned to a project based on a text string in the Study Description DICOM Tag, which includes the CCIR Project Number (e.g., `CCIR_00123`).
-Errors like missing project numbers or typos can cause sessions to end up in the Unassigned area.
+The string for each project is entered and saved by CCIR staff at the console, often during the initial creation of the project.
+Errors like missing project numbers in the Study Description DICOM Tag or typos can cause sessions to end up in the Unassigned area.
+We have seen cases where the CCIR project number was not communicated to the CCIR staff before scanning.
+Notes in the Study Description element help us understand that case.

 ### **For MR Facility Sessions:**
 Assignment is managed via RIIS, where scan operators log in and associate a project number with the scanning session.
 Communication failures between RIIS and CNDA can lead to unassigned sessions.

 ### **For NRB Sessions:**
-Similar to CCIR, data entry errors at the console or missing project numbers can result in unassigned sessions.
+Similar to CCIR, data entry errors at the console or missing project numbers in the Study Description DICOM Tag can result in unassigned sessions.

 ---